for Thursday of the FifthWeek of Lent ( Genesis 17:3-9Psalm 105:4-5, 6-7, 8-9John 8:51-59 )

 0 Holy Saint Joseph

 and beg for your powerful intercession in my present tribulations.
+Bring my petitions before the throne of God,

 that by your power and mercy